Asia-Pacific Journal of Surgical & Experimental Pathology

 5. GBD Chronic Kidney Disease Collaboration: Global, regional, and national burden of chronic kidney disease, 1990-2017: a systematic analysis for the Global Burden of Disease Study 2017.
 Lancet 2020, 395(10225): 709-733.

-6. Chapter 1: Definition and classification of CKD.
+6. No authors: Chapter 1: Definition and classification of CKD.
 Kidney Int Suppl (2011) 2013, 3(1): 19-62.

 7. Subbiah AK, Chhabra YK, Mahajan S: Cardiovascular disease in patients with chronic kidney disease: a neglected subgroup.
 Heart Asia 2016, 8(2): 56-61.